Lake Magadi (Ngorongoro)

-Lake Magadi, also spelled Lake Magad, is a shallow soda lake in the southwest of the Ngorogoro crater in northeastern Tanzania, is often inhabited by thousands of mainly lesser flamingoes.
+Lake Magadi (Note: Also spelled Magad, Makat, or Makati) is a shallow soda lake in the southwest of the Ngorogoro crater in northeastern Tanzania.
+It is fed by the Munge River and the Seneto springs.
+It is often inhabited by thousands of mainly lesser flamingoes.
 The lake's name comes from the word for salty in the Maasai language.
 It is 1730 metres above sea level.